westlake-repl/MicroLens/README.md

 Additionally, we have provided a MicroLens-100K folder, which consists of the MicroLens-100K_pairs.tsv file containing interaction pairs (each row indicates a user and the videos they interacted with, sorted by interaction timestamp), along with audio files, textual captions, and corresponding watermarked cover files for all videos in the MicroLens-100K dataset.
 Please note that video content for MicroLens-100K is currently not available.

-For various types of modal data and the interaction pairs of MicroLens-100K, MicroLens-1M, and MicroLens, we will release all of them once the paper is accepted.
+For various types of modal data and the interaction pairs of M -->icroLens-100K, MicroLens-1M, and MicroLens, we will release all of them once the paper is accepted. -->

 # Code